where to sell used books in Boston

 The thing about selling used books in Boston is that you can bring them to one of the bookstores; however, each of them has its own requirements.
 You can sell textbooks in one place, old romance books in another, etc. If you prefer doing things in person, we hope you find this list of Boston bookstores very useful.

-If you’re looking for best places to sell books in LA, Dallas, San Diego, Denver, or Seattle, there are also options in those cities.
+If you’re looking for best places to sell books in LA, Dallas, San Diego, Denver, San Antonio, or Seattle, there are also options in those cities.
 However, if you prefer to do things faster, you can use BookScouter, or combine both options.

 Happy bookselling!